jkeam/openshift-oauth-example/README.md

 ```

 2. Install OAuth client, replace redirect URI
-with where this node app will run.
-Also feel free
+with where this node app will run
-to update with your own generated secret or just use
-mine if this is for demo purposes.

 ```shell
 oc create -f <(echo '